JavaScript-Packer/24KB-Uglify.js/README.md

 # Uglify.js

 This version is minified and compressed with bzip2 to client side self extracting/executing JavaScript in just 24KB!
-Other versions are 100KB to 250KB.
+Other versions are 100KB to 250KB (add on another 300KB for couple of versions of JQuery if you swing that way).
 This version is also much easier to use, just a function to call when ever you want dynamically.

 UglifyJS is a JavaScript compressor/minifier written in JavaScript.
 It also contains tools that allow one to automate working with JavaScript code: